State Overview

 No specific surrogacy legislation (summary).
 Surrogacy laws can change and may vary by county or judge—confirm details with a qualified reproductive law attorney.

-varies.
+Permitted.
 Compensation rules can depend on the specific contract structure and local practice—confirm requirements with counsel before signing any agreement.

-varies.
+Available.
 Parentage order eligibility can vary based on marital status, genetics, and court procedure—confirm your pathway with your attorney.

-Not Required.
+Required.
 Residency requirements (if any) can affect filing timelines and court jurisdiction—confirm current rules with counsel.

 Start with eligibility and health screening, then align Vermont legal steps with your clinic timeline.
 Review requirements, complete screening, and apply with a reputable agency that coordinates medical and legal milestones.